top of page

 MESSAGE FROM OUR PRESIDENT

-President, James River Chapter of Jack and Jill of America, Incorporated
+Welcome to the James River Virginia (JRVA) Chapter of Jack and Jill of America, Inc.

 JRVA CHAPTER & NATIONAL HISTORY